Princz-Mia/java-tetris/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-This project is based on the work of [Mia Princz](https://github.com/Princz-Mia).
-The original repository can be found [here](https://github.com/Princz-Mia/java-tetris).

 ## Contributions

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvements, feel free to contact me.
+Contributions to this project are welcome.
+If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request.

 ## Disclaimer Regarding Images, Music, and Sounds